 Love to bake but fed up of overly-complicated recipes that call for mile-long shopping lists?
 This is the cookbook for you.
 With each recipe using only three ingredients and teaching you plenty of nifty baking hacks, you’ll whip up everything from banana bread made in a slow cooker to 40 second meringues with less money and time spent in the process.
 It’s a baking revolution!

 From Russell Norman, the restaurateur behind popular restaurant group, Polpo, comes Venice, a celebration of the best of Venetian home cooking across the seasons.
 Perfect for lovers of Italian food, Venice is a beautifully presented guide to cooking the authentic flavours of this beautiful city, with recipes for pastas, salads and much more.

-Following on from two best-selling cookbooks, The Happy Pear are back with Recipes for Happiness, another brilliant contribution to vegetarian cooking full of plant-based alternatives to classic family dishes, budget-consious and easy dinners ready in 15 minutes and plenty of delicious treats.
+Following on from two best-selling cookbooks, The Happy Pear are back with the brilliant Recipes for Happiness.
+The brothers’ latest collection of vegetarian inspiration is packed with plant-based alternatives to classic family dishes, budget-conscious and easy dinners ready in 15 minutes and plenty of delicious treats.

 After changing our lives with her first cookbook, The Roasting Tin, Rukmini Iyer is back with more recipes that leave the oven to do the hard work.
-This time, all of the recipes are vegetarian, with many vegan options in there too, so expect roasting tins full of brightly coloured roasted veg and nutritionally-packed grains but without any of the hassle or the washing up of your normal kitchen routine.
+This time, half of the recipes are vegan and the other half are vegetarian with simple swaps suggested to make them vegan too, so expect roasting tins full of brightly coloured roasted veg and nutritionally-packed grains but without any of the hassle or the washing up of your normal kitchen routine.